pLabarta/dcrwebcomic/04 - Proof-of-Stakey/scripts/dcr_comic_4_script_en.md

 03

-Each new block picks five tickets to vote at random and requires signed votes from at least 3 tickets to be valid.
+Each new block picks five tickets to vote at random and requires signed votes from at least 3 tickets.